AugustArchive/collections/README.md

-coll.get('key'); // the value if added or undefined coll.set('key', 'value'); // the value if the key isn't added coll.update({ // Returns the new value updated
+coll.get('key'); // the value if added or undefined coll.set('key', 'value'); // the value if the key isn't added
-  set: {
-    'key': 'value' // dot notation is supported for nested objects }
-});

 coll.filter(value => value === 'value'); // Returns a Array of values if the predicate is true coll.map(v => v); // Returns a Array of values that are mapped by it's predicate function